nahidulhasan/laravel-pdf/README.md

 # Laravel-Html2Pdf

-> A Simple package for easily generate PDF documents from HTML
+> A Simple package for easily generating PDF documents from HTML

 ## Installation